V4Fire/Client/src/components/super/i-static-page/modules/theme/system-theme-extractor/README.md

 }
 ```

-The `SystemThemeExtractor` interface specifies that the `getSystemTheme` method
+The `SystemThemeExtractor` interface specifies that the `getSystemTheme` method should return a Promise object,
-should return a promise object so that you can compute the system theme asynchronously.
+allowing for asynchronous computation of the system theme.
-If synchronous computation is relevant in your case, you can use `SyncPromise`.
+If synchronous computation is necessary for your case, you can use `SyncPromise`.

-See `components/super/i-static-page/modules/theme` for details
+See `components/super/i-static-page/modules/theme` for details.